Beach, Family, Malaysia, Singapore Weekends

 Desaru beach from Anantara Resort

-Another popular reason why Singaporeans would travel to Malaysia is to get in a round of golf games.
+Another popular reason why Singaporeans would travel to Malaysia is to get in a round of golf games for a fraction of the cost in Singapore.
 Well, you can do so in Desaru at The Els Club!

 There are two courses – Ocean and Valley course, and they are both reachable via the shuttle bus.
 The Ocean course was designed by the golf legend Ernie Els himself, while the Valley course was designed in collaboration with Vijay Singh, a name that should not be unfamiliar if you’re a golf enthusiast.
 With the Ocean course looking over the South China Sea, it would be a beautiful course reminiscent of the historic Pebble Beach.